pckw/FinBot/Readme.md

 # Finbot - A chatbot for financial data
-A chatbot optimized to analyse and summarize financial reports including charts and tables.
+A chatbot optimized to analyse and summarize financial reports including tables.

 ## What is FinBot